jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 Digital technology has made it easier than ever to create, and easier than ever to distribute.
 As Doctorow put it in his book Information Doesn’t
-Want to Be Free , “If analog dollars have turned into digital dimes (as the critics of ad-support- ed media have it), there is the fact that it’s possible to run a business that gets the same
+Want to Be Free, “If analog dollars have turned into digital dimes (as the critics of ad-support- ed media have it), there is the fact that it’s possible to run a business that gets the same